March 21st, 2024

 The New Fiduciary Rule

-by Aileen Doherty Subject Matter Expert, GFMI The New Fiduciary Rule On April 6, 2016, the U.S. Department of Labor (DOL) issued its final rule expanding the “investment advice fiduciary” definition under the Employee Retirement Income Security Act of 1974 (ERISA), modifying the complex of prohibited transaction exemptions for investment activities in light of that […]
+On April 6, 2016, the U.S. Department of Labor (DOL) issued its final rule expanding the “investment advice fiduciary” definition under the Employee Retirement Income Security Act of 1974 (ERISA), modifying the complex of prohibited transaction exemptions for investment activities in light of that expanded definition (the “Rule”).[1]
+This is the first major rewrite to […]

 Read More